Little Yellow Wheelbarrow

 Fruits and vegetables nourish the body, but flowers nourish the soul.
 If you have always admired gardens bursting with flowers, but always thought it was beyond your skill level to recreate the same in your own home, I’ve got great news for you.
 There are so many easy ways to grow flowers out there, many of which can be grown right from seed.

 I love flowers, I plant hundreds every single summer despite the fact or season is so short.
-But to wander through the garden or sit on the deck, or peek out at my flowers in my window boxes gives me immense happiness.
+But to wander through the garden, sit on the deck admiring my flower beds, or peek out at my flowers in my window boxes gives me immense happiness.
 I mean, I really love flowers.

 Why should I grow flowers from seeds?